 Indian Residential School Claims

 Our commitment to working with First Nations and our understanding of their culture, led to Field Law’s representation of persons with Indian Residential School Claims.
 We have represented individuals who attended residential schools in Alberta, Saskatchewan, British Columbia, and the Northwest Territories.
-Two of Field Law's senior litigators, Dan Carroll QC and Jon Faulds QC, played leading roles in the negotiation of the national Settlement Agreement and its approval by the Courts.
+Two of Field Law's senior litigators, Dan Carroll KC and Jon Faulds KC, played leading roles in the negotiation of the national Settlement Agreement and its approval by the Courts.
 In 2005, Jon helped lead a national consortium of lawyers in the negotiation of the historic, multi-billion-dollar Indian Residential Schools settlement, which also established a Truth and Reconciliation Commission to address the legacy of the residential school system.
 The agreement, approved in 2007, was the largest class action settlement in Canadian history.
 Since 2010, Jon has been a member of the National Administration Committee responsible for implementing the settlement and has made numerous court appearances to address issues arising under that settlement.

 As Field was one of leading firms in the representation of person’s with Indian Residential School Claims, members of the firm travelled to most parts of the NWT and Alberta meeting with clients and developing relationships with local Indigenous administrations.
 We have provided extensive governance advice and services to First Nation communities in the Northwest Territories and Nunavut in particular, our group has provided corporate and commercial legal services to First Nation and other Aboriginal closely held corporations with a focus on business development.